nion-software/nionswift/docs/user_interface.rst

 * :guilabel:`Brightness` - Change the brightness of the color values on the color map.
 Moving the slider to the right will increase the brightness and moving the slider to the left will decrease the brightness.
 0.0 is the default brightness setting.
 The slider ranges from -1.0 to 1.0.

 * :guilabel:`Contrast` - Change the range of color values on the color map.
 Moving the slider to the right will increase the contrast and moving the slider to the left will decrease the contrast.
 1.0 is the default contrast setting.
 The slider ranges from 1/10 to 10.
+You can enter values as fractions, such as "1/2".

 * :guilabel:`Adjustment` - Change the equalization of the selected data.
 Choose between Equalized, Gamma, Log, or no adjustment.
+Equalized attempts to maximize color variation where intensity density is highest.
+Log applies a logarithmic transfer function.
+If intensity values are small or negative, Log behavior is undefined.

 * :guilabel:`Gamma` - If :guilabel:`Gamma` is selected for the adjustment, a new slider will appear to adjust gamma values.
 Moving the slider to the right will decrease the gamma and moving the slider to the left will increase the gamma.
-1.0 is the default contrast setting.
+1.0 is the default gamma setting.
 The slider ranges from 10 to 1/10.
+You can enter values as fractions, such as "1/2".

+* :guilabel:`Complex Display` - If the data is complex, choose how to convert it to a scalar value for display.
+The options are Log Absolute, Absolute, Phase, Real, and Imaginary.
+The default is Log Absolute.

 .. _Line Plot Inspector Section: